-Employees are strongly encouraged to participate in the online training: "Preventing Harassment and Discrimination for Employees."
-This 70 minute course prepares faculty and staff to cultivate and maintain a workplace culture resistant to discrimination, harassment and retaliation.
+Employees are strongly encouraged to participate in the online training: "Preventing Harassment and Discrimination for Higher Education."
+This 3 hour course prepares faculty and staff to cultivate and maintain a workplace culture resistant to discrimination, harassment and retaliation.
 Faculty and staff will be equipped with the information and skills that promote intervention, empathy, and allyship.
 This course includes a section specific to requirements under Title IX and the Clery Act.